lucpod/ticketless/lessons/08-worker-lambda/README.md

     "SmtpPassword=$SMTP_PASSWORD"
 ```

-> 💡 **TIP**: You can update your deploy script (if you created one previously) to
-include these changes.
+> 💡 **TIP**: You can update your deploy script (if you created one previously) to include these changes.

 > 💡 **TIP**: In real production apps it can be a good idea to store these parameters
-in AWS by using dedicated services like [Systems Manager Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) or [Config](https://aws.amazon.com/config).
-With those services you can also store these values as encrypted strings
-and fine tune the level of access to different users or systems.
+in AWS by using dedicated services like [Systems Manager Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) or [Config](https://aws.amazon.com/config) or even the new [Secret Manager](https://aws.amazon.com/blogs/aws/aws-secrets-manager-store-distribute-and-rotate-credentials-securely/).
+With most of these services you can also store these values as encrypted strings and fine tune the level of access to different users or systems.

 ## 08.04 - Defining the worker Lambda